What Is The Square Root 125

 Understanding Error Propagation

 When using approximations in calculations, be aware of how errors can propagate.
-If you're performing multiple calculations with approximate values, the cumulative error can become significant.
+That said, if you're performing multiple calculations with approximate values, the cumulative error can become significant.
 It's essential to understand the principles of error analysis and to use appropriate techniques to minimize errors.

 Real-World Applications: Examples